Chains of nanoparticles for flat-band emission and lasing: Abstract

-In summary, we have experimentally demonstrated that arrays built from single nanoparticle chains are flexible platforms for bright, polarized light generation: the design of the chain arrangement allows realizing different axially symmetric flat band patterns, and applying specific pump energies leads to effective excitation of only certain modes.
-We first demonstrated the formation of a flat band in the TM mode of single chains of nanoparticles and experimentally observed lasing in this flat band.
-We showed that the emission of the single chains is coherent also when combining ensembles of chains into arrays.
-While the single building blocks are coherent, these parts are not mutually coherent.
-As such, this is useful as a bright, incoherent light source, while optimization of the Q-factors and chain couplings could be done to make the total emission coherent, if desired.
-Further, we showed that we can control the angles at which the flat band appears by arranging the chains accordingly.
-By changing the pump fluence as well as the pump polarization, specific modes of the system can be excited.
 Because the flat bands in the chain lattices arise purely from diffraction~\cite{Lehikoinen2026}, their appearance is not tied to a specific experimental platform.
-Conceivably, due to the absence of ohmic losses, higher $Q$ factors could be reached for the flat band modes using dielectric nanoparticles instead of metallic ones.
-Two key properties differentiate the chain lattices from the previously reported flat band lasing realizations~\cite{baboux2016bosonic, klembt2017polariton, whittaker2018exciton, harder2020exciton, harder2021kagome, scafirimuto2021tunable, Mao2021, Luan2023, Do2025, Eyvazi2025, Cui2025}.
-First, other realizations of flat band lasing systems with long-range coupling have relied on using guided modes~\cite{Eyvazi2025, Do2025}, leading to either quasi-flat band systems or flat bands within a finite angular extent.
+Due to the small amount of particles in the chains and 2D chain systems, sufficiently large particles are needed to obtain strong enough modes to experimentally realize flat bands.
+However, ohmic losses in plasmonic particles prevent lasing in chain systems of particles for a diameter larger than 130~nm.
+Conceivably, due to the absence of ohmic losses, higher $Q$-factors could be reached for the flat band modes using dielectric nanoparticles instead of metallic ones; the former also offer an additional design degree of freedom due to their magnetic resonances.
+Two key properties differentiate the chain lattices from the previously reported flat-band lasing realizations~\cite{baboux2016bosonic, klembt2017polariton, whittaker2018exciton, harder2020exciton, harder2021kagome, scafirimuto2021tunable, Mao2021, Luan2023, Do2025, Eyvazi2025, Cui2025}.
+First, other realizations of flat-band lasing systems with long-range coupling have relied on using guided modes~\cite{Eyvazi2025, Do2025}, leading to either quasi-flat band systems or flat bands within a finite angular extent.
 The flat bands reported here extend naturally to all angles.
 Second, here the appearance of flat bands does not require fine-tuning of the lattice parameters (e.g., to realize nearest-neighbor coupling): instead, the lattice parameters determine the spectral positions of the flat bands predictably and straightforwardly.
 Our experiments and the theory work of Ref.~\cite{Lehikoinen2026} thus introduce a promising complementary concept for further studies and applications of photonic flat bands.